 Unfortunately, Minister Chris Hipkins appears to be missing the point of the teachers’ strike action.
 He appears to be treating the current situation simply as another pay negotiation round, as opposed to a call for a long-term commitment to lift the status of the profession.
 My message to him is this: Minister Hipkins, our teachers are looking for a brighter future for their profession and you need to deliver on this.

 A pay raise will certainly help, but alone it will do nothing to improve the long-term status of the profession and the crisis will continue.
 Teachers and prospective teachers need a message of hope for the longer term as well as this short-term fix.

 Despite the quality of the training on offer, we cannot recruit the number of student teachers required for our schools because of the poor status of the teaching profession.

-Recruiting teachers from overseas is another short-term fix that does nothing towards long-term problem-solving, he says.
+Recruiting teachers from overseas is another short-term fix that does nothing towards long-term problem-solving.

-The majority of our prospective teachers are educated in these highly-acclaimed faculties, Associate Professor Smith says.
+The majority of our prospective teachers are educated in these highly-acclaimed faculties.
 We need to make it more attractive for potential students who may be considering our teacher education programmes, but are put off by the profession’s poor salaries, challenging working conditions and low status.
 We need to turn this around.
 Potential new teachers need to be confident their choice to teach future generations of New Zealanders will be rewarded with appropriate salary and status that will keep them in the profession.

 This article reflects the opinion of the author and not the views of the University of Auckland.
 This opinion piece was used with permission from Newsroom, A message about teachers for Minister Hipkins published on 16 November 2018.